NZD/USD Analysis: Breakout Occurs | Action Forex

-New Zealand’s dollar rose by 39 points or 0.59% against the US Dollar on Tuesday.
-The 50– hour simple moving average provided support for the currency pair during yesterday session.
+Downside risks pressured the New Zealand Dollar against the US Dollar on Wednesday.
+A breakout occurred through the lower boundary of an ascending channel pattern during Wednesday’s trading session.

-A breakout occurred through the lower boundary of an ascending channel pattern on Wednesday morning.
+Given that a breakout had occurred, bearish traders are likely to continue to drive the exchange rate lower during the following trading session.
+The potential target for bears would be near the 0.6600 level.

-Given that a breakout had occurred, bears would continue to pressure the exchange rate lower within this session.
+However, if the currency exchange rate breaks the resistance line at 0.6660, the next target for bullish traders would be at the 50– and 100– hour SMAs at 0.6680.

 - advertisement -